Blog Post · Mathematics · AI

 The approximation moves closer to (4, 2) with each iteration.
 And the final error \((-1, 2)\) is perpendicular to \(X\): \(1 \cdot (-1) + 0.5 \cdot 2 = 0\).
 Exactly as it should be.

-Click “Next Step” and watch how the blue approximation approaches the green exact solution.
-The red arrow (residual) gets shorter with each step.
+Try it yourself.
+Repeated clicking on “Next Step” shows the blue approximation moving toward the green exact solution; the red arrow (residual) shortens with each step.

 The elegant proof